 15 GENERAL TERMS

-15.1 A party shall not have the right to transfer the agreement or any part thereof without the other party’s written consent.
+5.1 A party has no right to transfer the agreement or any part thereof without the other party’s written consent.
 However, the Supplier may transfer the agreement to its group company at any time or to a third party in connection with a company reorganization or a business transaction, or at the sale of a significant part of the Supplier’s assets that the Agreement concerns.
 The Supplier may transfer any contractual overdue payments to a third party by notifying the Customer of the transfer in writing.
 The Supplier may use Subcontractors for the provision of the service subject to the terms and conditions of data protection in accordance with section 4.

 15.2 If a specific condition is considered illegal, invalid or such that it cannot be entered into force, it will not affect the validity, legitimacy, or implementation of other terms or the whole agreement.

 15.3 If a party does not use a right that is based on this agreement, it will not limit the party’s right to refer to the agreement terms later in a similar case.

 15.4 This agreement does not form a joint company, employment or franchise, agency or other consortium between the parties and entitle a party to represent or make any commitments, agreements or assurances on behalf of the other party.

 15.5 All of the information and notifications related to this agreement addressed to the other party must be delivered in writing (i) as a registered letter in which case the notification is considered to have been received by the other party within seven (7) days after it has been posted, (ii) as an express letter in which case the notification is considered to have been received by the other party within two (2) days after it has been posted, (iii) by email in which case the notification is considered to have been received by the other party at the time it has been sent, or (iv) by including a notification in connection with the Software.
 Notifications must be addressed to an official registered address or another recorded address.